Discover the natural beauty of our borough—known as New York City’s borough of parks—by visiting a Staten Island botanical garden or nature center.

 Facebook • Instagram

 Home of a National Historic Landmark site on the northern half of Bronx Park, the New York Botanical Garden was established in 1891 and is one of the largest gardens in the U.S., containing more than 1 million plants.
 One of its greatest jewels is the Enid.
-A. Haupt Conservatory, a Victorian style glasshouse, or the Peggy Rockefeller Rose Garden, or the Native Plant Garden.
-The NYBG was inspired by a visit from husband, wife and botanists Nathanial and Elizabeth Britton to the Royal Botanic Gardens near London.
-The trip made the Brittons feel New York should have its own botanical garden to conduct original research in botanical science.
-And don’t miss visiting NYBG in the winter, when it hosts the Holiday Train Show and NYBG GLOW.
+A. Haupt Conservatory, a Victorian-style glasshouse, the Peggy Rockefeller Rose Garden, or the Native Plant Garden.
+The NYBG was inspired by a visit from husband, wife, and botanists Nathanial and Elizabeth Britton to the Royal Botanic Gardens near London.
+The trip made the Britons feel New York should have its botanical garden to conduct original research in botanical science.
+Check out their website for all kinds of programs perfect for all ages!

 3. Queens Botanical Garden